Multipolar exchange interaction and complex order in insulating lanthanides: Energy spectra of single ion

-The Coulomb interaction between the $f$ and $d$ orbitals (\ref{Eq:HCoulfd2}) consists of two terms: Classical Coulomb term ($\hat{H}^{fd}_{\text{C},I}$) and exchange term ($\hat{H}^{fd}_{\text{C},II}$).
-The matrix elements of the first and second term are expressed as [Eqs.
-(9) and (10) in Ref. \cite{Judd1962}]
+This formula is given Ref. \cite{Judd1962} [Eqs.
+(9) and (10)], while the proof is not given.
+The Coulomb interaction between the $f$ and $d$ orbitals (\ref{Eq:HCoulfd2}) consists of two terms: Below, the Classical Coulomb term and exchange term are denoted by $\hat{H}^{fd}_{\text{C},I}$ and $\hat{H}^{fd}_{\text{C},II}$, respectively.